Concordium/concordium.github.io/source/mainnet/net/guides/run-local-chain.rst

     concordium-node \
       --no-bootstrap= \
+      --listen-port 8169 \
       --grpc2-listen-addr 127.0.0.1 \
-      --grpc2-listen-port 20001 \
+      --grpc2-listen-port 20100 \
       --data-dir localchain-node-0 \
       --config-dir localchain-node-0 \
       --baker-credentials-file bakers/baker-0-credentials.json

-The ``--no-bootstrap`` option lets the node know not to connect to a bootstrapper node for retrieving peers since no peers are in this network so this is not relevant.
-The ``--grpc2-listen-port`` specifies the port to listen on for Node GRPC V2 API handshakes.
-You will use this interface to communicate with the node.
-The ``--data-dir`` and ``--config-dir`` specify the working directories of the node instance, where its state and configuration are stored.
-The ``--baker-credentials-file`` instructs the node to run as the baker specified in the supplied credentials file, in this case, your generated baker credentials output from the ``genesis-creator`` tool.
+The ``--no-bootstrap`` option lets the node know not to connect to a bootstrapper node for retrieving peers.
+It is specified here since no bootstrapper node is configured, and in particular this is not relevant since no other peers are in the network.
+The ``--listen-port`` option specifies the port to listen on for incoming peer-to-peer connections from other nodes.
+The ``--grpc2-listen-port`` specifies the port to listen on for :ref:`Concordium Node gRPC API V2 <grpc2-documentation>` connections.
+This interface is used to communicate with the node.
+The ``--data-dir`` and ``--config-dir`` options specify the working directories of the node instance, where its state and configuration are stored.
+The ``--baker-credentials-file`` instructs the node to run as the baker specified by the supplied credentials file.
+In this case, this is your generated baker credentials output from the ``genesis-creator`` tool.

 ..
 Note::

-    If more baker credentials are generated, more bakers can be spun up by replacing the arguments specified by the ``--baker-credentials-file``, ``--config-dir`` and ``--data-dir`` options accordingly.
+    If more baker credentials are generated, several bakers for each such can be spun up by replacing the arguments specified by the ``--baker-credentials-file``.
 If there is no bootstrapper node, it will have to be instructed to manually connect to one another by specifying the IP address and port of the other node(s) using the ``--connect-to`` option.
-Note that nodes running on the same network interfaces must specify a disjoint set of ports.
+Note that node instances using the same network interfaces should each specify different listen ports, and node instances running on the same file-system should each specify different data and config directories.

 Interacting with your local chain
 =================================

-You can now interact with your local chain through the node via the :ref:`Concordium Node gRPC API V2 <grpc2-documentation>` exposed on port 20001 as you would with :ref:`Mainnet<glossary-mainnet>` or :ref:`Testnet<glossary-testnet>`.
+You can now interact with your local chain through the node via the :ref:`Concordium Node gRPC API V2 <grpc2-documentation>` exposed on port 20100 as you would with :ref:`Mainnet<glossary-mainnet>` or :ref:`Testnet<glossary-testnet>` nodes.
 Concordium provides various :ref:`SDKs and APIs<sdks-apis>` that facilitate this as well as the `Concordium Client <concordium-client>`_ command-line tool.
 Assuming you have the ``concordium-client`` binary version 5.1.1 or higher in your path, list the accounts using the ``account list`` command:

 .. code-block:: console

-    $ concordium-client --grpc-ip 127.0.0.1 --grpc-port 20001  account list
+    $ concordium-client --grpc-ip 127.0.0.1 --grpc-port 20100  account list
     Accounts:
                      Account Address                     Account Names
     --------------------------------------------------------------------